Shamrock, Texas: Blarney Stone

-A kissable chunk of Ireland's Blarney Stone is located in Shamrock.
+A chunk of Ireland's Blarney Stone is located in Shamrock.
 In 1959, a local organization sent away for the stone to preserve the town's Irish image.
 Irish resistance to the stone leaving its homeland led to the stone being escorted by guards and an armored truck.

 Festivals and celebrations

 Two annual social gatherings are organized each year to celebrate the founder's heritage.
 The annual St. Patrick's Celebration is held on the weekend closest to St Patrick's Day.
 Irish Craftfest is held annually the first weekend of October at the Shamrock Area Community Center.

 Education

 The City of Shamrock is served by the Shamrock Independent School District and home to the Shamrock High School Irish.

 The Texas Legislature assigns all of Wheeler County to Clarendon College.

 Infrastructure

 The Shamrock Municipal Airport serves the city and is located east of Shamrock, just north of Interstate 40.